Tragic Story Of Partition

 1921

-Keralite Muslims doing Mopala agitation telling "Jehad" killed 2266 people, wounded 1615, converted 20,000 Hindus to Islam and looted property worth 3 Crore rupees.
+Keralite Muslims doing Mopala agitation telling "Jehad" killed 2266 people, wounded 1615, converted 20,000 Hindus to Islam, and looted property worth 3 Crore rupees.
 (84)

 1922

-Indian National Conference annual meeting accepted under leadership of Chitaranjan Das accepted that Hindu-Muslim unity is impossible.
+Indian National Conference annual meeting accepted under the leadership of Chitaranjan Das accepted that Hindu-Muslim unity is impossible.

 1924